zanebrzezinski/github_issues_viewer/readme.md

  * Renders markdown using [chjj's marked parser](https://github.com/chjj/marked)
  * Lists labels for each issue, with color of label determined by hex code sent up with Api.

- ⋅⋅* White labels are rendered slightly darker, as label text is set to white and is illegible otherwise.
+ ⋅⋅⋅* White labels are rendered slightly darker, as label text is set to white and is illegible otherwise.
+ * Uses regex to parse out @mentions and link to github user profile.

 #To Do
   * Markdown parsing on preview text is imperfect.
-When the 140 character limit ends in the middle
+When the 140 character limit ends in the middle of a code block, the backtick(s) will remain and will not be rendered as code block.
+  * Back end for oAuth.
+Github limits unauthenticated API requests to 60 per hour.
+  I got around this in testing by hard coding a personal access token, but in production the app would need to keep track of a logged in user and use their access token to authenticate the request.
+A rather easy fix, but felt out of the scope of this project.
+  * Input field to look at issues for other repos.
+Again, rather trivial to implement, just need to grab the contents of the field and configure the ajax request url accordingly.
+  * Styling.
+Always styling.
+In spending so much time looking at githubs issues pages, I've somewhat aped their droll styling.
+Needs some more spice at the moment.